pinojs/express-pino-logger/README.md

   },
 })

-// middlware that augments the req - above where pino is added app.use((req, res, next) => {
+// middleware that augments the req - must be added before the pino middleware app.use((req, res, next) => {
   req.user = 'testing';
   next();